thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: Bug report
+name: Bug
-about: Create a report to help us improve
+about: Found a bug?
+Open an issue using the label bug.
 title: ''
 labels: ''
 assignees: ''